-Escargot Begonia is an herbaceous annual with a mounded form.
+Vermillion Red Begonia is an herbaceous annual with a mounded form.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

-This is a relatively low maintenance plant, and usually looks its best without pruning, although it will tolerate pruning.
+This is a high maintenance plant that will require regular care and upkeep, and usually looks its best without pruning, although it will tolerate pruning.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;